 As such Bailey made the suggestion that to deal with this problem (that will only get worse as the police get ever more adept at tracing potential illegal Internet use) was to divert ‘low risk’ offenders who have viewed this material away from court by the use of conditional cautions.

 Conditional cautions can have conditions attached to them to reduce risk e.g. to attend courses and to restrict internet use and so on the face of it this seemed like an eminently sensible idea.

-However, if the amount of images is low and of the least serious category C and / or your personal circumstances are unusual it is possible representations can still be made to the CPS and / or police that an indecent images caution be issued in exceptional circumstances.
+As such if the amount of images is low and / or your personal circumstances are unusual it is vital that you are given the right advice at the police station and / or written representations are made to the CPS and / or police that an indecent images caution be issued due to the exceptional circumstances.